lehner-lab/abetadms/README.md

 This stage ('abetadms_fitness_model_summary') produces plots of results from simple linear regression models to predict variant fitness.

+## Stage 9: Helix propensity of WT and fitness hotspot line plot

+This stage ('abetadms_wt_helix_propensity') plots helix propensity score and mean fitness effect along the length of WT Abeta.

-## Stage 9: Epistasis analysis
+## Stage 10: Epistasis analysis

 This stage ('abetadms_epistasis_analysis') performs epistasis calculations.
 This stage is computationally intensive (~30minutes on 10 cores) and is therefore not run by default.
 To force re-execution of this stage set 'rerun_epistasis = T'.
 Additionally, the corect path to your local copy of the [DMS2structure](https://github.com/lehner-lab/DMS2structure) repository must be specified with 'DMS2structure_path = MY_LOCAL_PATH'.

-## Stage 10: Secondary structure predictions
+## Stage 11: Secondary structure predictions

 This stage ('abetadms_secondary_structure_predictions') performs secondary structure predictions and produces combined summary plots.
 Secondary structure predictions are computationally intensive and are therefore not re-run by default.
 To force re-execution of secondary structure predictions set 'rerun_structure = T'.
 Additionally, the corect path to your local copy of the [DMS2structure](https://github.com/lehner-lab/DMS2structure) repository must be specified with 'DMS2structure_path = MY_LOCAL_PATH'.

+## Stage 12: PDB structure propensities

+This stage ('abetadms_AB42_structure_propensities') performs structure propensity calculations for PDB-structure derived contact matrices.
+Structure propensity calculation are computationally intensive and are therefore not re-run by default.
+To force re-execution of structure propensity calculations set 'rerun_structure = T'.
+Additionally, the corect path to your local copy of the [DMS2structure](https://github.com/lehner-lab/DMS2structure) repository must be specified with 'DMS2structure_path = MY_LOCAL_PATH'.

-## Stage 11: PWI heatmaps
+## Stage 13: PWI heatmaps

 This stage ('abetadms_PWI_heatmaps') plots pair-wise interaction (PWI) score heatmaps.